ant512/Woopsi/Woopsi/examples/bitmaploader/readme.txt

   This program demonstrates the use of the BitmapIO bonus class to load a BMP file and display it via a SuperBitmap gadget.
-The simplest way to test this program is to copy the supplied "logo.bmp" to the root directory of your flash card and run the ROM via the DS itself.
+The simplest way to test this program is to copy the contents of the "bmps" folder (not the folder itself) to the root directory of your flash card and run the ROM via the DS.

+  The program loads 4 bitmaps, each in a different format.
+It draws them to a SuperBitmap.
+The contents of the SuperBitmap is then saved to the root of the file system as a 24-bit BMP with the name "bitmaploader.bmp".

   Using the BitmapIO class is very simple, and requires just two steps.